wxcctechsummit/wxcclabguides/TECCCT-3001/IVR.md

 - Remove the "Disconnect Contact".

 - Select the "Queue Contact" from the library and connect it to the "Play Message".
-Edit it so to select `Q_<ID>_TS`.
+Edit it so to select `Q_<ID>_CL`.

 - Select the "Play Music" from the library and connect it to the "Queue Contact".
 On the other end connect it to itself to create a loop.
 Edit it by selecting the "MOH" file, set Start Offset at 0, set Music Duration at 10.